-School-age child care hubs and other afterschool programs are bringing on new staff who need foundational understandings in the Core Competencies.
+Summer learning, afterschool, and other out-of-school time programs are bringing on new staff who need foundational understandings in the Core Competencies.
 In response to this need, we are offering the FREE Boot Camp Basics virtual training series with 13.5 hours of skill-building workshops to help programs in their orientation of new staff.

 - You can register for the entire series or select individual trainings.